Sumit-320/FeastExpress/Readme.md

 ---

 ## 🚀 Key Features Implemented & Skills Gained
-- ✅ End-to-end **multi-vendor platform** implementation in Django, enabling multiple restaurants/vendors to manage their menus and orders independently.
+- ✅ Online **multi-vendor food e-commerce platform** implementation in Django, enabling multiple restaurant vendors to manage their menus and orders.
+- ✅ Secure email-based authentication with token verification.
-- ✅ Advanced **shopping cart** functionality with real-time price updates, item quantities, and vendor restrictions.
+- ✅ **Shopping cart** functionality with item quantities.
-- ✅ **User authentication & profiles** using Django’s built-in auth system with custom fields for addresses, profile pictures, and order history.
 - ✅ **PostGIS spatial queries** to find and sort nearby restaurants based on user location.
 - ✅ **Google Places & Autocomplete API** integration for smooth and accurate address entry during checkout.
 - ✅ Secure **PayPal payment integration** for handling online transactions.
-- ✅ Vendor-specific **analytics dashboards** showing sales reports, best-selling items, and daily performance.
-- ✅ Implementation of **custom middleware** for request logging, session management, and vendor-specific routing.
+- ✅ Deployed on **Linode** cloud server with **Nginx as a reverse proxy** and **Gunicorn** as the WSGI application server, ensuring high performance and scalability.
 ---

 ## 📋 Prerequisites